creanero/beamModelTester/DreamBeam_Source_data_description.md

 > and q-channel
 > $\left( q = \left| {J\left\lbrack 2,1 \right\rbrack}^{2} \right| + \left| {J\left\lbrack 2,2 \right\rbrack}^{2} \right| \right)$
 > calculated for each point in time against time for the given
-> frequency. *Note: Want to check the implications of these two channels
+> frequency. *Note: These channels refer to the power over time of the polarised channels: p- and -q are used as alternatives to x and y*
-> -- OC*

 ![1-frequency plot output](images/DB_SOURCE_Fig4.png)

 Figure 4: Sample of Plot output for lightcurve for a single frequency in pointing mode.
-Time is plotted on the x-axis, p- and q-channel values are plotted on the y-axis.
+Time is plotted on the x-axis, p- and q-channel normalised detected power values are plotted on the y-axis.

 2.  n-*ν\